braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 | Nested objects | Objects that are inside of other objects.
 For more, see the section in this article on [Nested objects](#nested-objects).
 {: .reset-td-br-1 .reset-td-br-2}

-Event property objects that contain array or object values can have an event property payload of up to 50&nbsp;KB.
+Event property objects that contain array or object values can have a maximum event property payload of 50&nbsp;KB.

 You can change the data type of your custom event property, but be aware of the impacts of [changing data types]({{site.baseurl}}/help/help_articles/data/change_custom_data_type/) after data has been collected.